Jangkuz/PRN232-Group-Assignment/README.md

 # PRN232-Group-Assignment

-This is a personal project to learn microservices and use new technologies
+This is a **personal project/proof of concetp** to learn microservices and use new technologies

 Goals:

 - Develop a ecommerse web with multiple microservices backends
 - Use multiple Db both SQL and NoSQL
 - Microservices communicate via RabbitMQ messages
+- Add monitoring and scalling using grafana/otel-lgtm stack

 ## _Note_

 Cons (tobe fixed in the future?):

-- Business rule is tight(for learning purposes)
+- Business rule is not tight(for learning purposes)
+  - If game's price is updated, the game(s) price in cart will not updated
   - Basket's quantity validation is FE based
-  - Customer have to re-try checking order's stock validation manually
+  - Don't have menu for adding discount, only API
 - Update game haven't been sync via Rabbit MQ
 - The project don't have a source of truth.
 Thus race condition and data lose.
 Have not found a solution
   - After done `docker compose up -d` for the first time.
 Delete ordering's and airwaterstore's db due to race condition when seeding.